NucleusPowered/site-v1/docs/configuration/index.md

 Numbers that are wrapped in curly brackets (like `{0}`) are replaced when the plugin sends a message.
 They should not be removed.

+[If you want to translate Nucleus into your own language for the greater community, why not get involved in our translation effort?](../translating.html)

 ### Module specific configuration

 Each configuration option should be generated with a comment explaining its function.